0x00002a/fsmark/README.md

 The executable name for fsmark is `fsm`, which will hereafter be used when referring to fsmark.

-First [install](#installing) fsm.
-If you are on windows you may also need to add it to the path.

 ### Concepts

 fsm stores two types of information: entries and shelves.
 Each entry exists on a shelf and must have a unique name in the context of that shelf (entries can have conflicting names as long as they exist on different shelves).